retypeapp/retype/README.md

 [Retype](https://retype.com/) is an :sparkles: ultra-high-performance :sparkles: static website generator that builds a website based on simple text files.
 Focus on your writing while Retype builds the rest.

+{.callout}
-> “Retype is the perfect fit for my user persona - tech savvy non-devs who want to write using the best web standards out there” – jonnyfeelgood
+> “Retype is the perfect fit for my user persona - tech savvy non-devs who want to write using the best web standards out there” *- jonnyfeelgood*

 No coding is required and just one Markdown file, such as a [README.md](https://www.makeareadme.com/), will get you started.